sandiegopython/pythonsd.org/content/posts/2015-02-02_february-newsletter.md

 [SoCal Linux Expo][socal-linux] (socallinuxexpo.com) <br />
-SoCal Linux Expo returns to LA on February 19-22.
+PyLadies San Diego along with the other SoCal PyLadies groups will be hosting a booth at SoCal Linux Expo in LA on February 19-22.
 SoCal Linux Expo is the largest community run free and open source software (FOSS) conference in North America.
 Tickets are as little as $10 depending on what you'd like to see.

 [socal-linux]: http://www.socallinuxexpo.org/scale/13x